wizz13150/aiyabot/README.md

 # Customized version of the bot.
-Currently dedicated to 2 models: ZavyChromaXL and ZavyYumeXL.
-Also require to install ControlNet (poseref option) and Deforum (/Deforum command).
-Not definitive yet.
+Also require to install 3 extensions: ControlNet, Deforum and ADetailer.
 # AIYA

 A Discord bot interface for Stable Diffusion